In Pole Position

 The Halter is primarily responsible for the collection, storage and transmission of data generated by the MVADF (see section 1 g (1) StVG).
 Notably, the Halter is, inter alia, required to save:

-- position data, and data on the activation and deactivation of autonomous functions (including usage of alternative driving manoeuvres);
+• position data, and data on the activation and deactivation of autonomous functions (including usage of alternative driving manoeuvres);

-- other operational data (including data on speed, acceleration, longitudinal and traverse direction);
+• other operational data (including data on speed, acceleration, longitudinal and traverse direction);

-- system monitoring data (including data on software status, environmental conditions, network connection data, status of lighting equipment and power supply); and
+• system monitoring data (including data on software status, environmental conditions, network connection data, status of lighting equipment and power supply); and

-- commands and information sent externally to the MVADF.
+• commands and information sent externally to the MVADF.

 According to section 1 g (2) StVG, the above data is stored (i) if the Technical Supervisor has intervened, (ii) in case of a conflict scenario, in particular if an MVADF is involved in an accident or near-accident, (iii) in events of unplanned lane changes, or (iv) if the autonomous systems are disrupted (the latter including where the MVADF fails to act as it should).

-Section 1 g (3) of the StVG only partially reflects the principles set out in Article 25 (1) and (2) of the General Data Protection Regulation, privacy-by-design and privacy-by-default.
+Section 1 g (3) of the StVG only partially reflects the principles set out in Article 25 (1) and (2) of the General Data Protection Regulation (privacy-by-design and privacy-by-default).
 According to said section of the StVG, the manufacturer must inform the Halter in precise, clear and "easy" language of the setting options for privacy and for the processing of data generated when the MVADF is operated in the autonomous driving function.
 In other words, the vehicle's default settings must be set in a privacy-friendly manner in regards to the privacy-by-default principle, and the software must enable the Halter to make corresponding changes to the settings.

 On the request of the KBA and/or state authorities the Halter shall transmit the data to them, as long as the request is "necessary for monitoring the safe operation of the MVADF".

-The KBA and state authorities can use such data for necessary monitoring of the MVADF and, if the data is depersonalised, use it for traffic-related public interest purposes (eg for "scientific research in the field of digitisation, automation and networking") and traffic accident research (section 1 g (5), (6) StVG).
+The KBA and state authorities can use such data for necessary monitoring of the MVADF and, if the data is depersonalised, use it for traffic-related public interest purposes (e.g. for "scientific research in the field of digitisation, automation and networking") and traffic accident research (section 1 g (5), (6) StVG).
 This is limited to research by universities, research institutions, and certain federal, state and local authorities (including the authorities responsible for approval and monitoring of DOAs).

 3.6 Liability & Insurance

 The Autonomous Act does not provide changes or updates to the current liability framework in relation to road traffic.
-The Halter is liable for damages caused in connection with the use of an MVADF (absolute liability as set forth in section 7 (1) StVG); consequently, the Halter must purchase and maintain liability insurance (section 1 Obligatory Insurance Law (Pflichtversicherungsgesetz, "PflVG").
+The Halter is liable for damages caused in connection with the use of an MVADF (absolute liability as set forth in section 7 (1) StVG).
+Consequently, the Halter must purchase and maintain liability insurance (section 1 Obligatory Insurance Law (Pflichtversicherungsgesetz, "PflVG")).
 As MVADFs are not controlled by a driver in the traditional sense, there is no room for making such de-facto driver (Fahrzeugführer, section 18 StVG) liable as well.
 In other words, from the perspective of the damaged person, this person loses another potential debtor apart from the Halter.
 However, in the event that the Technical Supervisor has breached duties when exercising its supervisory role and has acted culpably, the Technical Supervisor may be personally liable in connection with damages caused by such a breach.

-3.7 Reactivation of autonomous functions
+3.7 Subsequent Activation of autonomous functions

 Fully aware of rapid progress in the CAV sector, the Autonomous Act lays down rules for vehicles with deactivated preinstalled "dormant" autonomous capabilities.
 However, such deactivation must not be subsequently cancelled in whole or in part (section 1h (2) StVG).
-Namely "over-the-air" software updates from the manufacturer could initiate such subsequent reactivation of inactive, "dormant" autonomous faculties.
+Namely "over-the-air" software updates from the manufacturer could initiate such subsequent activation of inactive, "dormant" autonomous faculties.
 However, according to section 1h (2) StVG, this is only allowed if (i) the approval of the KBA has been obtained and (ii) relevant and sufficient national or international law is adopted.

 3.8 Testing